 While this season wasn’t my favorite, it was interesting to see Elizabeth’s family and her upbringing.
 I remember cringing so many times during this season.
 And interestingly enough, the Lee and Rosemary arc kept things light and happy, while the Jack and Elizabeth arc brought a little more drama.

 Season 3: Jack and Elizabeth’s relationship grows.
 Abigail takes in an orphan boy named Cody.
 Enter Charlotte Thornton, Jack’s mom.
 Rosemary and Lee get engaged and are married.

-I loved this season.
-I think I watched it 500 times.
+I loved this season and I think I watched it 500 times.
 I missed seeing the townspeople in season 2 and I loved watching Abigail’s story unfold.
 Some fans were a little put out by the Cody storyline, but Lori Loughlin had said in interviews that she had pitched to the writers and producers that Abigail adopts a child.
 I personally loved that storyline for her because Abigail is already like the mother hen of Hope Valley.
 She is a natural mother.
 She lost a son, and Cody lost his parents.
 Why not make them a family?
 Speaking of family, we also meet Jack’s mom, Charlotte played by Brooke Shields.

 Season 4: We can call this season “With this ring, I say goodbye.”
 Jack proposes and then heads off to the Northern Territories to fight “the good fight.”
 Rosemary and Lee figure out the newlywed life.
 The railroad guys are being mean for lack of better words.
 Elizabeth almost loses her job (which was a great nod to the original movie).
 Hope Valley gets a doctor who carries a heavy burden.
 Abigail officially adopts Cody and Becky.